What is Human Trafficking?

 Human Trafficking is the criminal act of using violent, coercive, and intimidating means to hold a person in compelled service, regardless if it isand/or sex trafficking.
 Human Trafficking is modern day slavery.

-No. Smuggling is a crime against the border of a country.
-Human Trafficking is a crime against a person.
+No, smuggling is a crime against the border of a country.
+Human Trafficking is a crime against a person, an individual.

 The US Department of State estimates that 14,500-17,500 men, women, and children are tricked into coming to the United States each year for the purpose of being forced into human trafficking – or slavery.
 As a border state, we know that many of these individuals enter through our Southern border.
-Cases have been prosecuted in New York and Florida in which victims first entered or were first victimized in Arizona.
+However, approximately half of ALERT’s human trafficking victims have entered the US on temporary visas (e.g., H1B and H2B), but are tricked, coerced, and intimidated into precarious working and living situations.
+A number of human trafficking cases have been prosecuted in New York and Florida in which victims first entered or were first victimized in Arizona.

 No. In fact, victims of human trafficking have been lured to the United States from Thailand, the Philippines, Peru, Romania, Costa Rica, Mexico, Vietnam, Sri Lanka, China, Cambodia, Honduras, and Russia— just to name a few.

 ARE YOU OR IS SOMEONE YOU KNOW A VICTIM OF HUMAN TRAFFICKING?

 For more detailed information on indicators, please click here.
 If you or someone you know is a victim of human trafficking, or for more information about the program and services please contact ALERT’s 24/7/365 hotline at 1 (888) 602-5378 or contact us online.